Dataflect-LLC/Dataflect-Documentation/index.md

 Users have the option to enter parameters within the search query using the format $token$.
 Tokens must be set when the custom search command is executed using the "parameters".

-Update permissions as necessary.
+Update permissions as necessary by navigating to Dataflect Search --> Configure --> Commands

-# Overview
+# Dataflect Search Logging Overview

 Each of the Dataflect commands are logged to Splunk's \_internal index.
 These logs can be found by searching: